~~~~~~~~~ ANNIE MALONE ~~~~~~~~~

 You have heard of Oprah Winfrey?
 Sure, who hasn't?
 How about Madam C.J.
 Walker?
 No brainer.
 I can see heads nodding up and down all over the place.

 How about Annie Malone?
 Blank stares.
+Silence.
+Crickets chirping.
 Never heard of her...

-Yet, before Madam Walker, Mary McCloud Bethune, Oprah Winfrey or Cathy Hughes there was Annie Turnbo Malone (aka Annie Minerva Turnbo Pope Malone and Annie Minerva Turnbo Malone), a remarkable woman who made her mark during the early 20th century.
+Yet, before Madam Walker, Rosa Parks, Mary McLeod Bethune, Oprah Winfrey or Cathy Hughes there was Annie Turnbo Malone (aka Annie Minerva Turnbo Pope Malone and Annie Minerva Turnbo Malone), a remarkable woman who made her mark during the early 20th century.

 Madam C.J.
 Walker products